BinWang-sh/lettucedemo/README.md

 * lettuceConnectionFactory.setShareNativeConnection(false);

 ##### redis-cli
-Using command "info clients" can confirm current the number of connected clients
+Using command "info clients" can confirm the number of connected clients